 23 November 2020: We know that the 2020/21 reporting season is going to be tough for many, but do we know how we are going to cope with it?
 Isabelle Campbell, CABA Trainer and Coach (and also Commercial Finance Director and Chartered Accountant), urges members to write mental health into the equation.

-The COVID-19 crisis has forced many people to change their usual work practices and work from home for an extended period.
-This page gathers together ICAEW insights and externally-produced resources providing practical advice on how to maintain your physical and mental health while working remotely.
+The coronavirus crisis has forced many people to change their usual work practices and work from home for an extended period.
+This page gathers together useful resources providing practical advice on how to maintain your physical and mental health during the pandemic.

 If you're feeling worried about the impact of coronavirus on your financial situation or experiencing anxiety during the outbreak – you're not alone.
 We urge you to get in touch with CABA for support and advice.

 CABA could provide a grant to cover any shortfall to help you meet your everyday living expenses.
 There's no waiting period.
-While government grants won't be paid until June, a grant from CABA can be in your bank just a few days after it's approved.
 Financial assistance is means-tested and the level of the grant is based on your individual needs.
 Through CABA you can also access free legal advice, debt advice and benefits advice.

 CABA's emotional support – including counselling – can help you deal with the emotional impact of uncertainty, anxiety and stress on yours and your family's mental wellbeing.
 Sessions are available over the phone and online.

-Get in touch by emailing email@example.com or visit CABA's dedicated coronavirus support page, which has more information on how they can help.
-This page will be updated regularly, as the worldwide situation progresses.
+Get in touch by emailing firstname.lastname@example.org or visit CABA's dedicated coronavirus support page, which hosts guides on wellbeing, online learning, and more information about the support it can offer.

 Guidance from Acas to help staff and employers manage their mental health at work during the coronavirus pandemic.
 It includes advice on working at home, support that should be offered by managers and employers, and information on an employer's duty of care.